overhide/remotestorage-tutorial/README.md

 In brief, we instantiate `RemoteStorage` with full caching, remote synching, and state change notifications.
+This is the main object that let's us talk to the *remote-storage* ecosystem.

+We also instantiate the `widget` once our DOM loads &mdash; the visual component that the user interacts with for logins.
+We instantiate it with `leaveOpen:true` so that it doesn't collapse and stays open at full width, at all times.
+We also attach it to the `remotestorage-widget-anchor` `div` earlier in our page:  that's simply where it sits in the DOM.

 The `remoteStorage.access.claim(..)` constrains that anytime a user connects their storage account to our application, the user must agree to read and write access (`'rw'`) for the `'remotestorage-tutorial'` namespace.
 This doesn't concern us for now:  we haven't yet tried connecting to a remote server.
 But it will concern us soon enough.

 The actual `client` is scoped to the `/remotestorage-tutorial/` path for its interactions &mdash; this means that changes to files within this path will cause change notifications through this client..
 Notice that the path repeats the claim's namespace.

+Lastly, we kickoff the change notification off of our cache with `client.cache('')`.
+The empty parameter string dictates we're interested in all sub-paths for change notifications &mdash; although in this app we only have one sub-path; `'appstate'`.

 With these instantiations in place we're ready to use our applications unique namespace, 'remotestorage-tutorial', in both local and remote stores.